-American Aurora, a tool of the Democratic-Republican Party, illustrates the use of newspapers as partisan instruments in early U.S. history.
+American Aurora, a book about the newspaper Philadelphis Aurora, a tool of the Democratic-Republican Party, illustrates the use of newspapers as partisan instruments in early U.S. history.
 The government’s response to such opposition in the Sedition Act of 1798 illustrates the precariousness of press freedom in the formative years of the republic.

 Richard Rosenfeld offers some of the best insight into the American Aurora in his American Aurora—A Democratic Republican Returns—The Suppressed History of our Nation’s Beginnings and the Heroic Newspaper That Tried to Report It.

 He uses the first person narrative of William Duane, assistant and successor to Benjamin Franklin Bache (founding editor of the Philadelphia Aurora and grandson of Benjamin Franklin) to report the political battles waged between Federalists and Republicans at the end of the eighteenth century.

 Through the use and arrangement of primary texts — newspaper articles and selected correspondence — Duane’s character presents the emboldened press as the site of exchange in the marketplace of ideas.
 Daily newspapers circulating throughout cities and towns tenaciously waged ideological battles for the hearts and minds of citizens.
 The Philadelphia Aurora and its rivals, the Gazette of the United States and the Porcupine Gazette, were primary vehicles for political communication, rallying cries for change in Philadelphia, the nation’s seat of government.

 Philadelphia Aurora called for abolition of common law, terrified elites

 The Philadelphia Aurora represented Jeffersonian philosophy and the Philadelphia Democrats, who believed that the American Revolution had afforded citizens a unique historical opportunity to fully develop the rights of man, not only as active participants but as virtuous individuals.